-- TNA supports unit costs and is more suitable for rival resources, however, it adds a considerable management overhead as it requires that users are chosen via a peer-review mechanism that is normally lengthy and expensive.
-This is typically used for scarce and expensive resources such as high-end HPC systems, however, it did not seem a reasonable choice for cloud-like services - VA is more lightweight in terms of management, however, it only reimburses the operational part of marginal costs incurred to increase access to services (no CAPEX).
-It focuses on facilitating open and free access to services with no user selection, therefore, it is not well suited to support cost recovery of rival resources.
+- TNA supports unit costs and is more suitable for rival resources.
+However, it adds a considerable management overhead as it requires that users are chosen via a peer-review mechanism that is normally lengthy and expensive.
+This is typically used for scarce and expensive resources such as high-end HPC systems; however, it did not seem a reasonable choice for cloud-like services. - VA is more lightweight in terms of management.
+However, it initially only reimbursed the operational part of marginal costs incurred to increase access to services (no CAPEX).
+It focuses on facilitating open and free access to services with no user selection.
+Therefore, it was not well suited to support cost recovery of rival resources.